xamarin/xamarin-macios/docs/website/mmp-errors.md

 #### MM2108: '{0}' was stripped of architectures except '{1}' to comply with App Store restrictions.
 This could break existing codesigning signatures.
 Consider stripping the library with lipo or disabling with --optimize=-trim-architectures");

 The App Store now rejects applications which contain libraries and frameworks which contain 32-bit variants.
-The library was stripped of unused archtectures when copied into the final application bundle.
+The library was stripped of unused architectures when copied into the final application bundle.

-This is in general safe, and will reduce application bundle size as an added benefit.
+This is in general safe and will reduce application bundle size as an added benefit.
 However, any bundled framework that is code signed will have its signature invalidated (and resigned later if the application is signed).

-Consider using `lipo` to remove the unnecessary archtectures permanently from the source library.
-If the application is not being published to the App Store, this removal can be disabled by passing --optimize=-trim-architectures as Additional MMP Arguments.
+Consider using `lipo` to remove the unnecessary architectures permanently from the source library.
+If the application is not being published to the App Store, this removal can be disabled by passing `--optimize=-trim-architectures` as Additional MMP Arguments.

 <a name="MM2109"></a>